Dr Markus Luczak-Roesch

 Information dynamics in socio-technical systems, machine augmented intelligence, human-agent collectives and social machines, and human factors of information and computing systems

-- Information dynamics in socio-technical systems: This research area is concerned with formal models of emergent behaviour through the lens of digital traces.
-I investigate fundamental questions of space and time in information systems as well as collective intelligence that is rooted in coincidence.
+- Information dynamics: This research area is concerned with formal models of temporal dynamics in naturally occuring complex systems such as human language, brain activities, and people's digital traces online.
+The focus is on fundamental questions of space and time in the context of information as well as emergent meaning that is rooted in coincidence.

-- Peer-production communities: This focuses on advancing our understanding of systems in which the activities of human collectives lead to peer-produced outputs.
+- Socio-technical systems: This focuses on advancing our understanding of systems in which the activities of human collectives lead to meaningful outputs.
 This encompasses widely-known online communities such as Wikipedia and Wikidata, where the outputs are articles, knowledge graphs and ontologies, or citizen science platforms such as Zooniverse and EyeWire, where the outputs are crowdsourced classifications of digital objects and discussions among citizen scientists.

 Current PhD students